 1. Focus on themes of work, not features

 In the simplest form, themes represent high-level groups of work (like epics).
 In an agile product roadmap, themes should be customer-focused, unlike traditional waterfall roadmaps where themes tend to focus on business objectives.

 Examples of themes include:

-By grouping work into themes, teams are able to tell a story about where they are headed, and the goals, objectives and outcomes that will get them there.
-This high level visualisation allows teams to easily answer the following questions:
+By grouping work into themes, teams are able to tell a story about where they are headed as well as the goals, objectives, and outcomes that will get them there.
+User stories provide high-level visualization so that teams can answer critical questions:

 - What are we doing?

 - Why are we doing it?

 - How does it link back to our Objectives and Key Results (OKRs)?